Indiana

 F. Frequency of Grants

 As the application form states, pardons in Indiana are “rarely granted.”
-Governor Eric Holcomb issued six pardons in his first year in office (2017), including one to a man whose conviction was found to be wrongful by the courts, but as of November 2019 had issued no more.
-Mike Pence granted his only three pardons in January 2015.
+However, pardon requests have also decreased in the past decade due to the expansion of Indiana’s expungement laws.
+See Indiana Pardon Requests Have Dwindled With State Law Change (wfyi.org).
+Governor Eric Holcomb issued seven pardons in his first year in office (2017), including one to a man whose conviction was found to be wrongful by the courts, but as of August 2024 had issued no more.
+Mike Pence granted only three pardons, all in January 2015.
 Governor Mitch Daniels (2005-2013) granted 62 pardons during his eight years in office, generally pursuant to favorable Board recommendations.
 Several pardons went to non-citizens seeking to avoid deportation, and many to minor drug offenders (though only three to those convicted of selling drugs).
-See Executive Order archives, http://www.in.gov/gov/3635.htm.
+See Executive Order archives, Governor: 2017 Executive Orders (in.gov).
 In the seven-year period between 1997 and 2004, 129 pardons were granted, and a high percentage of those who applied were granted.3 Source: Indiana Parole Board.

 G. Contact